mjdamgaard/UP-Web-Project/README.md

 Now, on the other hand, the approach of trying to reach Tim Berners-Lee's dream via SDBs, which is indeed the goal of this project, might very well also have some major advantages over what has been the conventional approach so far.
-To motivate the argument for why this is...
+To motivate the argument for why this is, let